-A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — saving you money in the process.
+A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — keeping costs down in the process.

 1. Resetting Your Nest Thermostat

-- Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they're moving out and prefer to erase all personal info from the Nest before leaving it for the next homeowner.
+- Reset: A reset erases some or all of your settings.
+In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they're moving out and prefer to erase any personal details from the Nest before leaving it for the next homeowner.

 To initiate a reset, it helps to record existing temperature settings so you have them if they get erased.
-Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-- Restart: Turns your Nest off and reboots it while saving your settings.
-Another method is to press the outside of the Nest and hold it there until it turns black, and then pull your hand away.
+- Restart: Deactivates your Nest before rebooting it with your settings.
+Another method is to press the outside of the Nest and hold it there until it goes black, at which point you can remove your hand.

-- Schedule: This type of reset clears your entire temperature schedule—including for your hot water, if you've connected it to your Nest.
-By choosing this kind of reset, you’ll need to create a new schedule or wait while your Nest learns your schedule.
+- Schedule: This reset clears all scheduling information—including for your hot water, if that has been connected to your Nest.
+With this option, you’ll need to create a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi